Jul 19, 2024

 No jump cables nor donor car?
 No problem – consider a portable booster pack

-A portable booster pack is a great thing to keep in your car for a variety of reasons–including its ability to boost multiple dead batteries without the need for a set of jumper cables or a donor vehicle.
+A portable booster pack is a great thing to keep in your car for a variety of reasons–including its ability to boost multiple dead batteries without the need for a set of jumper cables or a donor vehicle with a live battery.

 You can find a portable booster pack at your favorite local retailer for about $100-200, depending on the battery size and functionality you’re after.
 Even smaller units can be recharged at home, and carried in your car or truck where they store enough electricity to boost several batteries, or recharge numerous smartphones, tablets and electronic devices.